natealcedo/pull-request-from-release-action/README.md

 # Why?
 There are certain work flows where one may have a long lived branch that acts as a pre-production environment.
-Whenever a candidate release is created on Github, one may want to merge that release back into a `base branch` and deploy that to an environment.
+Whenever a candidate release is created on Github, one may want to merge that release back into a `base branch` or multiple `base-branches` and deploy that to an environment.
 This action automates that process.

 # Usage